 Amazon PPC and Organic Ranks are the two cornerstones for improving product visibility and sales on Amazon.
 Amazon PPC and SEO catalyze each other to improve sales.
 Amazon PPC sales boost your ranking because conversion and sales are some of the most significant factors in Amazon’s SEO algorithm formula.

-Cracking a correlation between your ad spend and organic ranks are integral.
-Identifying the relevant keywords and using them in your listing copy and bidding on them contributes to your rankings and conversions.
+Making a correlation between your ad spend and organic rankings are integral.
+Identifying the relevant keywords and using them in your listing copy and bidding on them contributes to an increase in ranking and consequently, conversions.

 When reviewing this data, you must begin by isolating keywords that perform well and put them on a manual campaign with a decided budget.
 You can always choose to target a single keyword which tends to ensure that you’re continuously bidding on a term and thereby shooting the impressions.